JohnnyLdeAlba/agartha-flash/README.md

 <img src="https://raw.githubusercontent.com/JohnnyLdeAlba/agartha-flash/main/agartha-flash-0904201901.png" alt="" style="width: 400px;" />

+# What's Different from the HTML5 version?
+- Sound FX
+- A manager that tracks NPCs and Projectiles and despawns them when they are out of range.
+- The player can create multiple bombs or projectiles at a time.

 # Why was this Abandoned?

 I loved ActionScript and I felt Flash as a platform was a great.
 Unfortunatly I didn't do my research when I designed this engine: Adobe at the time had just announced they'll be discontinuing Flash.
 Today there is no way to run it at all except through legacy means.